Windows Server Hardening Checklist

 Windows Server Preparation

-- Protect newly installed machines from hostile network traffic until the operating system is installed and hardened.
-Harden each new server in a DMZ network that is not open to the internet.
+- Protect new servers from potentially hostile network traffic until the operating system is fully hardened.
+Harden new servers in a network that is not open to the internet.

-- Set a BIOS/firmware password to prevent unauthorized changes to the server startup settings.
+- Set a strong BIOS/firmware password to prevent unauthorized changes to the server’s settings.

 - Disable automatic administrative logon to the recovery console.